Lubenz007/lubenz007.github.io/_posts/2025-08-19-Move-VmWare-Azure.md

 Step 4: Copy VHD to Azure Blob Storage

-You can use either Azure Storage Explorer ( Use copy and paste in the menu :) )
+Use Azure Storage Explorer ( Use copy and paste in the menu :) )

 ![alt text](assets/img/blog/vmwaremove/storageexplorer.png)